BryceCanyonCounty/bcc-water/README.md

   - To auto-seed on resource start, ensure `autoSeedDatabase = true` in `shared/configs/main.lua`.

   - To force a manual seed from the server console, run the command: `bcc-water:seed`.

+  - The bundled definition follows the first configured antidote, first configured soap, and first requirement of the `tablets` purification method.
+Additional custom antidotes, soaps, or purification reagents require their own `items` database definitions.

   Verify seeded items